-The air courier, air cargo and sea courier rate is calculated according to the gross weight or the volume of the shipment, whichever is higher.
+The air courier, air logistics and sea courier rate are calculated according to the gross weight or the volume of the shipment, whichever is higher.
 The volume, which is also known as volumetric weight, can also be called the volume ratio 1:6 or 1m3 = 167kg.
 That means you either pay for the weight or the space necessary for the transport of your package.

 The so-called volume-kilograms are defined as follows:

 Volumetric Weight (kg) = L x W x H of the packages (cm) / 6000

 Number of packages: 10